 Bioinformatics is an interdisciplinary program offering substantial training in both the biological sciences and the physical and mathematical sciences; our program emphasizes the integration of computer science with genetics and molecular biology.
 A foundation in mathematics and statistics provides the basis for acquiring computer programming, data basing, and operating system skills.
 Students attracted to this program have dual interests in computer science and biology and find it an excellent choice for their broad interests.
 Students who complete this program either enter the top graduate programs in bioinformatics and computational biology in the world, enter leading professional schools (including law school, medical school, or dental school), or find employment in biotechnology, pharmaceutical, or software development companies.

 Broad Understanding of Biology

 Students will interpret relationships among living things and analyze and solve biological problems, from the molecular to ecosystem level using basic biological concepts, grounded in foundational theories."

-Students will Create computer programs that facilitate bioinformatics.
+Students will Create computer programs that facilitate biological data analysis.
 (BYU AIMS 1,2,3)

 Students will be able to conduct basic bioinformatics research.(BYU AIMS 2,3,4)